iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-This will give you all users with their photos except first 10.
+This will give you all except the first 10 users with their photos.
 You can combine those methods:

 ```typescript